 The goal of treatment is to replace fluids and electrolytes (salt and minerals) that are lost in diarrhea.

-Medications that stop diarrhea are generally not given, because they can cause the infection to take longer to go away.
+Medicines that stop diarrhea are generally not given because they can cause the infection to take longer to go away.

 Complications may include:

 - Hemolytic-uremic syndrome (HUS), a form of kidney failure with anemia and clotting problems

 About 1 in 10 children with severe shigella enteritis develop nervous system problems.
 These may include febrile seizures (also called a "fever fit") when body temperature rises quickly and the child has seizures, or a brain disease (encephalopathy) with headache, lethargy, confusion, and stiff neck.